JohnSnowLabs/johnsnowlabs/docs/_posts/Cabir40/2023-07-28-ner_posology_langtest_en.md

 ## Description

-Pretrained named entity recognition deep learning model for posology, this NER is trained with the embeddings_clinical word embeddings model, so be sure to use the same embeddings in the pipeline.
-This model is augmented by  [`ner_posology`](https://nlp.johnsnowlabs.com/2021/03/31/ner_posology_en.html).
+Pretrained named entity recognition deep learning model for posological entity detection in clinical notes.
+This NER model is an augmented version of [`ner_posology`](https://nlp.johnsnowlabs.com/2021/03/31/ner_posology_en.html) model and trained with the `embeddings_clinical` word embeddings model, so be sure to use the same embeddings in the pipeline.

 ## Predicted Entities